Timendus/chip8-binary-format/CHIP-8 binary format.md

 * `0x07` - Pointer to [cover art](#0x07-cover-art)
 * `0x08` - Pointer to [key input configuration](#0x08-key-input-configuration)
 * `0x09` - Pointer to [colour configuration](#0x09-colour-configuration)
-* `0x0A` - Pointer to [compatibility configuration](#0x0a-compatibility-configuration)
-* `0x0B` - Pointer to [screen orientation](#0x0b-screen-orientation)
+* `0x0B` - Pointer to [screen orientation](#0x0a-screen-orientation)
-* `0x0C` - Pointer to [font data](#0x0c-font-data)
+* `0x0C` - Pointer to [font data](#0x0b-font-data)
-* `0x0D` - Pointer to [tool vanity](#0x0d-tool-vanity)
+* `0x0D` - Pointer to [tool vanity](#0x0c-tool-vanity)
-* `0x0E` - Pointer to [license information](#0x0e-license-information)
+* `0x0E` - Pointer to [license information](#0x0d-license-information)
 * `0x0F - 0x7F` - Range reserved for future community standardisation
 * `0x80 - 0xFF` - Range free for personal use of your interpreter specific needs

 ## Data segment

-After the header, the data segment starts, where the data resides for each of the properties present in the properties table.
-There does not have to be any particular order in which these data structures are laid out in memory, nor any padding or alignment, since the properties table gives us direct pointers to the start of each data structure.
+After the table segment, the data segment starts, where the data resides for each of the properties present in the properties table and all the bytecode in the bytecode table.

+There does not have to be any particular order in which these data structures are laid out in memory, nor any padding or alignment, since the tables give us direct pointers to the start of each data structure.
+However, when creating the file, it makes sense to sort the segments by size, so the largest segment ends up at the end.
+If there is more data to store than can be addressed in 16 bits, this will increase the chance that all of that data can still be stored in one CHIP-8 binary file.

+### Bytecode

+Bytecode segments in the file are simply that: the raw, unmodified, uncompressed bytecode that a variant of a CHIP-8 interpreter can run.
+These segments are basically the contents of the old `.ch8` files.

 ### `0x01` Desired execution speed